lkloh/lkloh.github.io/_posts/2017-12-17-net-neutrality-removed-silver-lining.md

 This article outlines the best arguments I've seen for how _you_, the average human being, can look on the bright side of net neutrality being struck down.

-## No more #tooMuchInformation
+## Less #tooMuchInformation

 In this Social Media age, many people post stuff without thinking it through, and the results aren't always pretty.
-Perhaps if we need to pay more to read Twitter, we only following users who tweet with care.
+Perhaps if we need to pay more to read Twitter, we would only follow users who tweet with care.

 ## Less online shopping